ersel/ersel.github.io/posts/projects.md

 A linked list data structure was used to store labels and input fields added to the line, which made it quite easy to implement cyclic cursor rotation between fields.

-You can see the source code here.
+You can see the source [code here.](https://github.com/ersel/arduino-simple-io)

 # Yass G! - Yet another static site Generator

-This is none other than my blog, which is a simple Nodejs script that takes a few Markdown files and generates HTML pages like the one you are reading at the moment.
-Feel free to steal it.
+This is none other than my blog, which is a simple Nodejs script that takes a few Markdown files and generates HTML pages like the one you are reading right now.
+Feel free to [steal it.](https://github.com/ersel/ersel.github.io)